georgegeddes/beamerthemeuml/README.md

 # Installation

-To install, copy these files to somewhere in `TEXMFHOME` or `TEXMFLOCAL`.
+To install, place the `beamerthemeuml` directory somewhere in `TEXMFHOME` or `TEXMFLOCAL`.
 If you are not sure where these are on your system, you can find out using this command: